grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 k6 generates many metrics about the load that your test generates and how the system under test (SUT) responds to this load.
 Broadly, you can analyze metrics in two ways:
 - As summary statistics, in an _end-of-test-summary_ report.
-- As _time-series data_, in granular, point-by-point detail, which you can export to file formats, like CSV, or stream to external services, like Prometheus or InfluxDB.
+- As _time-series data_, which you can write to a file, or stream to external services such as Prometheus or InfluxDB.

 ![A diagram of the two broad ways to handle results: aggregated and granular](./images/k6-results-diagram.png)

-You can customize almost every aspect of k6 result output:
+You can customize almost every aspect of result output:
-- You can create your custom metrics
+- Create your custom metrics
-- You can configure new summary statistics and print them not only to `stdout` but also as HTML, JSON, or any text format.
+- Configure new summary statistics and print them not only to `stdout` but also as HTML, JSON, or any text format.
-- You can stream the results to one or multiple of the services of your choice.
+- Stream the results to one or multiple services of your choice.

 ## Metrics

 **Documentation:** [Using metrics](/using-k6/metrics)

-k6 comes with a built-in set of metrics about the load generated and the system response.
+k6 comes with built-in metrics about the load generated and the system response.
 Key metrics include:
 - `iterations`, the total number of iterations
 - `http_req_failed`, the total number of failed requests